Debt to Asset Ratio

 This result is obviously not ideal from a risk perspective.

-The higher the debt to asset ratio, the more leveraged a company is, and the greater the chance it will fall short in meeting its debt obligations.
+The higher the total debt to total asset ratio, the more leveraged a company is, and the greater the chance it will fall short in meeting its debt obligations.

-Generally speaking, you should look for organizations with debt to asset ratios of less than 1, since those firms will be devoting a smaller percentage of their profits to loan payments.
+Generally speaking, you should look for organizations with D/A ratios of less than 1, since those firms will be devoting a smaller percentage of their profits to loan payments.

 This situation provides a company with some financial breathing space, should interest rates suddenly increase, or business revenues temporarily decrease.

-While it will provide you with some insight into how well a firm’s assets support its debt commitments, the debt to asset ratio treats all liabilities equally.
+While it will provide you with some insight into how well a firm’s assets support its debt commitments, the total debt to total asset ratio treats all liabilities equally.

 This is the case whether debts are short-term, long-term, necessary or unnecessary to the company’s overall level of operational efficiency.